-Applicants can generate the BASIX Certificate only on the NSW Governments Department of Planning BASIX website: www.basix.nsw.gov.au.
+Applicants can generate the BASIX Certificate only on the NSW Governments Department of Planning, Housing and Infrastructure website.

 Any amendments to the design of the proposed development may necessitate changes to the BASIX certificate.
 As such, you will need to ensure that all factors have been taken into consideration at the design stage of your proposal.